MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experiments

 \subsection{Design of MAESTRO}

-Following the analysis in \cref{sec:ablation}, we finalize the choice of SSL strategy and model components for our new approach.
-We adopt either the \emph{group} or the \emph{inter-group} fusion mode, grouping together the Sentinel-1 ascending and descending modalities.
-This choice enables early fusion across time steps and across the Sentinel-1 modality pair, while enabling either intermediate or late fusion across other modality pairs.
-For multispectrality, we use \emph{joint-token} fusion along with \emph{patch-group-wise} target normalization during reconstruction.
+Following the analysis in \cref{sec:ablation}, we finalize the choice of SSL strategy and model components for our novel approach.
+We adopt the \emph{inter-group} fusion mode, grouping together the Sentinel-1 ascending and descending modalities.
+This choice enables early fusion across time steps and the Sentinel-1 modality pair, while enabling intermediate fusion across other modality pairs.
+For multispectrality, we use \emph{joint-token} fusion combined with \emph{patch-group-wise} normalization.

 We name our approach \textbf{MAESTRO} to reflect how it orchestrates the complex interplay of multimodal, multitemporal, and multispectral components in EO data within the MAE framework, as illustrated in \cref{fig:overview}.